 Sea Dog Brewing Co.

-Stop in to Sea Dog Brewing Co. for a craft beer or select a sample flight to pair with their classic American pub fare.
+Stop in at Sea Dog Brewing Co., a Main Street staple, for a craft beer or a sample flight to pair with their classic American pub fare.
 Enjoying the fried pickle chips, the classic Reuben, and a quality draft is the perfect way to end a day spent discovering Camden.

 Camden offers a multitude of charming inns that specialize in making their guests feel right at home.
 Camping and lakefront rentals round out the cozy accommodation options for your weekend getaway.

 Situated on the outskirts of the busy harbor, Camden Maine Stay Inn, a charming bed and breakfast, is the perfect blend of casual luxury and art gallery.
 Innkeepers Peter and Janis Kesser are committed to making your weekend getaway special.
 The charmingly decorated guest rooms, the serene outdoor oasis, and the cozy common rooms decorated with an eclectic collection of art will win you over.
 Their long list of adoring guests return year after year for the warm hospitality and scrumptious breakfast.